LDF-STUDIO/WahidLink/README.md

  - Hijra Correction to Calendar (-3 <-> +3 days)
  - Suhoor Alarm
  - Format Time (12/24 hrs)
- - Create a toggle switch for supplication after Athan
 - tutorial
 - Quran & player
 - fortress of the Muslim